Light of the Rockies FAQ’s

 Does Light of the Rockies have a sliding fee scale?

 Yes.
 If you are not using insurance, you may opt to use the sliding fee scale if you are making less than $120,000 per year.
-Our full-fee sessions cost $130 for a 50-minute session, for those making more than $120,000 per year for their household income.
-Household income can be verified with your W-2 or 990 form.
+Our full-fee sessions cost $140 for a 50-minute session, for those making more than $120,000 per year for their household income.
+Household income can be verified with your W-2, 1040, or two pay stubs.

 Do you see children for therapy?